Frequently asked questions

 - Questions not answered here

 Answer: In an environment where organizational leadership changes regularly, several members of the AEJMC Council of Divisions expressed a desire at the beginning of the twenty-first century to have a permanent home for their Web sites.
 The AEJMC headquarters agreed to handle bookkeeping arrangements and the AEJMC Network launched with four members who agreed to share the cost of commercial server space.
 The network rapidly grew to more than a half dozen members, and in the spring of 2006 moved to a new server to accommodate even more and bigger demands.
-At the beginning of 2010, more than a dozen divisions and interest groups shared space in a “server condo.”
+At the beginning of 2010, more than a dozen divisions and interest groups shared space in a “server condo,” and that number has continued to grow.

 Is Web space all that the network provides?